ravikant-diwakar/E-commerce-Store/README.md

-Here's a README template for your E-commerce Store project:

----

 # E-Commerce Store

 An advanced E-commerce store built using the MERN stack, offering customizable product views, product listings, search functionality, cart management, checkout process, and payment gateway integration.
 This project ensures seamless navigation and a smooth user experience.